Kentucky Derby contender Wild On Ice euthanized after tragic injury

 According to Wild On Ice’s trainer, Joel Marr, the horse’s left hind leg was injured while training at Churchill Downs in Louisville, Kentucky.
 “My heart goes out to the trainer because they put so much time into this business,” said Sumpter.

 The 3-year-old was transported to an equine surgical facility in Lexington, Kentucky to get looked at.
-That’s where it was decided that Wild On Ice needed to be euthanized.
+That’s when it was decided that Wild On Ice needed to be euthanized.

 Dr. Alan Ruggles who works as a veterinarian in Kentucky shared, “The community in racing and the people involved in racing you know they’re very in general really try do the best and make the best outcomes we can unfortunately there are circumstances that doesn’t work out and you have to make these tough decisions”